izaaksarnecki1/INF226_Assignment_1/Assignment.md

 ### Vulnerability overview

 As in the previous tasks, this program also contains a buffer overflow vulnerability.
-Here specifically, we can overwrite the value of the `input_wrapper.identifier` pointer.
-Additionally, the `offset` variable is determined by user input, and with some pointer arithmetic, we can find the true value of the `secret` variable.
+Here specifically, we can overwrite the value of the `input_wrapper.identifier` pointer when prompted for input for the `input_wrapper.buffer`.
+Additionally, the `offset` variable is determined by user input, and as line 25 performs some pointer arithmetic, we can find the true value of the `secret` variable.
 By finding the value of the `secret` variable, we can overwrite the value stored in `input_wrapper.identifier`.
 This allows us to bypass a check which will expose the desired flag.

 ### How to exploit

 We see that this program starts by the `main()` function checking whether the argument count (`argc`) is less than two, and if so, terminates the program.
 If the argument count is 2 or higher the program runs the `program` function.
 Upon connecting to the server where the program is ran, the user is prompted with "Welcome, you have access to this program as: Guest".
 This confirms that the `program` function has been called, meaning that `argc` is greater than one, and the second argument (`argv[1]`) is passed as the `secret` parameter into the `program` function.
 In C, the first six function arguments are typically passed via registers, but the 7th argument is pushed onto the stack.
 Conveniently, the 7th argument is `secret`.
 This is important, as it entails that the value of `secret` resides on the stack.
 The vulnerability is exploited by manipulating the `offset` variable.
 With the correct offset value, pointer arithmetic allows us to reveal the contents of memory near `input_wrapper.buffer`.
-Using a debugger, in this case gdb, we discover that the `secret` argument is stored 8 bytes before `input_wrapper.buffer`.
-Now we can set the `offset` to `-8`, and the program will print the value of `secret` from the stack on line 25.
+Using a debugger, in this case gdb, we discover that the `secret` argument is stored 48 bytes before `input_wrapper.buffer`.
+Now we can set the `offset` to `-48`, and the program will print the value of `secret` from the stack on line 25.
 With knowledge of the value of `secret`, we can exploit the buffer overflow.
 When prompted for input again, we input 16 bytes of junk data (the size of `input_wrapper.buffer`), followed by the newly discovered value of secret.
 This will overwrite the `input_wrapper.identifier` pointer with the value of `secret`.
 Now that the `identifier` is overwritten with `secret`, the program will pass the `strcmp` check (since `input_wrapper.identifier` now points to the same string as `secret`), allowing us to retrieve the flag!

 ### Code